g3w-suite/g3w-suite-documentation/g3wsuite_editing.md

 **Once the online editing function has been activated and configured on one or more layers of a WebGis project, the `Editing` item, inside the `Tools` menu of the cartoographic client, will be shown.**

-If the editing function is activated at the Admin level, it is also possible to start the online editing also through the Editing icon that appears at the level of the search and query results form of a vector layer.

 ![](images/manual/editing_client_start.png)

 ![](images/manual/editing_client_tool.png)